On Frequentist Regret of Linear Thompson Sampling: Bayesian analyses are brittle

 \section{Bayesian analyses are brittle}

 In this section, we demonstrate that \LinTS{} may incur linear regret when the assumptions are \emph{slightly} violated.
-These examples, in particular, solve an open question mentioned in \cite[\S8.1.2]{russo2018tutorial}.
-More precisely, we show that the Bayesian regret of \LinTS{} (thereby, its worst-case regret) can grow linearly up to time $\exp(\LowerOrder{d})$ whenever \LinTS{} uses an incorrect prior distribution or noise distribution.
-We first provide an intuition behind these examples in \cref{subsec:intuition} and then present the examples in \cref{subsec:example-changing-action-set} and \cref{subsec:example-fixed-action-set} that formalize the intuition.
-The first example, uses action sets that change over time and the second example uses fixed action sets.
+Our analysis reveals that when \LinTS{} employs an inaccurate prior or noise distribution, the Bayesian regret (and frequentist regret) can exhibit a linear growth rate. \footnote{This does not contradict the minimax optimal bound obtained by \cite{russo2014learning}.
+Their analysis assumes that \LinTS{} has access to the true prior and noise distributions, which is a stronger assumption than the one made here.}.
+To be more specific, we establish that a linear regret can occur, when the dimensionality of the problem satisfies $d=\LowerOrder{\log T}$.
+We begin by offering an intuitive explanation of these examples in \cref{subsec:intuition}, after which we present the examples in \cref{subsec:example-changing-action-set,subsec:example-fixed-action-set}.
+The former employs action sets that vary over time, while the latter employs fixed action sets.